steven-JC/redux2/README.md

 ````

-You can also dispatch the function of model by the method 'require('redux2').dispatch', except in a function of model or UI compenent.
+You can also dispatch the function of model by the method 'require('redux2').dispatch'.

 ````javascript